Red Bull RB8 2012

 Vettel becoming, at just 25, Formula One’s youngest triple champion was an easy prediction to make following his incredible 2011 performance, when the German ran away with the title and Red Bull Racing were simply unbeatable.
 It looked considerably less likely as the F1 circus headed off for its summer break the next August where, after 13 rounds of the longest-ever 20-race season, Seb still had only one victory to his credit and was a daunting 42 points off the lead.
 Vettel’s four consecutive wins in Singapore, Japan, Korea and India, a superior mid-season streak (in which the German led every lap for three straight races) that belied an otherwise riveting display of unpredictable 2012 race results, turned the trick.
 In what was be one of the most dramatic final-day races of all-time on a slippery surface, Vettel completed the job at Interlagos despite a first-lap collision with Bruno Senna.
 As others, including Hamilton, fell by the wayside, Vettel managed to drag his car into 6th place and stay three points ahead of 2nd-place Alonso.
 Inevitably, the talk must turn to Vettel; but what is there left to say?
 The facts speak for themselves — youngest pole sitter, youngest race winner, youngest World Champion, youngest double Champion, youngest triple Champion…the list is endless.
 Vettel’s statistics vaulted him into the realm of legends, bettering both Jim Clark and Niki Lauda with 26 career wins and moving easily into 3rd place all-time with 36 pole positions.
 The fact that Alonso and Ferrari ultimately lost out by only three points, and actually outscored Vettel in the final three races by 10 points, underlines not only what an utterly fantastic season Alonso had but also how unlucky he was not to win it, even in what was at best the 3rd fastest car.
 The Brazilian Grand Prix was a race of incredible ebb and flow, twist and turn, and Vettel’s race had more of these than most.
 Nevertheless, by the end Seb was just close enough to secure his third world title.
 Sebastian Vettel and Red Bull did it yet again, scoring their third drivers’ and constructors’ World Championships on the trot, but it was far from a foregone conclusion.

-While Vettel won again, impressively, in 2013 — smashing Schumacher’s record for consecutive season GP victories with nine on the trot, matching Alberto Ascari’s 1951-’52 run — whether he will continue to dominate under the radically new technical regulations scheduled for 2014 remains to be seen.
-But we are plainly witnessing a racing driver who is already the stuff of legend in Formula One.
+While Vettel won again, impressively, in 2013 — smashing Schumacher’s record for consecutive season GP victories with nine on the trot, matching Alberto Ascari’s 1951-’52 run — but the radically new technical regulations for 2014 put his Red Bull team at a substantial disadvantage to Mercedes AMG and eventual World Champion Lewis Hamilton.
+Then Seb shocked the paddock by moving on to Ferrari, saying he needed a new challenge.
+However that pans out, we are plainly witnessing a racing driver who is already the stuff of legend in Formula One.